gohugoio/hugo/content/en/templates/introduction.md

 {{% note %}}
 Do not attempt to use HTML comment delimiters to comment out template code.

 Hugo strips HTML comments when rendering a page, but first evaluates any template code within the HTML comment delimiters.
-Depending on the template code within the HTML comment delimeters, this could cause unexpected results or fail the build.
+Depending on the template code within the HTML comment delimiters, this could cause unexpected results or fail the build.
 {{% /note %}}

 Template comments are similar to template actions.
 Paired opening and closing braces represent the beginning and end of a comment.
 For example: